Total expected intake

-We are based within the Royal School of Mines building (virtual department tour) and have excellent teaching and learning resources, including an international online database of rocks and minerals (the Rock Library) and industry-standard geology and geophysics software packages.
+We are based within the Royal School of Mines building (virtual department tour) and have excellent teaching and learning resources and industry-standard geoscience software packages.

 Our location gives us easy access to one of the finest fossil and mineral collections in the world, hosted at the Natural History Museum, just minutes away from the South Kensington Campus.
 Museum staff, who are world experts in geochemistry, mineralogy, mineral resources and palaeontology, also contribute to our teaching.
-You can learn more about what it is like to study within our dynamic Department from some of our students who have written profiles accessible here.
+Read student profiles to learn more about what it is like to study within our dynamic Department.

 Undergraduate course information

 All students study a very similar syllabus in years one and two.

 All our courses combine a strong traditional emphasis on observational and field skills with the numerical and analytical fundamental science required to understand Earth processes and systems quantitatively.
 We also emphasise the development of transferable professional skills such as group working, problem-solving, drawing inferences from incomplete data, IT, and oral and written communication.